Conway, Massachusetts

 Please scroll down for more information about our library resources and events.

-Friends Meetings – The Friends typically meet on the second Wednesday of each month.
-Meetings have resumed and please contact Co-President Linda McDaniel at lindamcdaniel2@verizon.net
+Friends Meetings – The Friends typically meet on the second Monday of each month.
+Contact Co-President Linda McDaniel at lindamcdaniel2@verizon.net

 Are you interested in starting a library Book Club or sponsoring a book discussion online?
 The FML has a Zoom license to use for these purposes.
 If you are interested in talking about books, email the director (contact form at the bottom of the page) or call 413-369-4646 during open hours.